neocliff/my-make-things/README.md

 using the latest version of Ubuntu 18.04 (desktop).
 If you build the container, expect it to take quiet a bit of time (on the order of an hour).

-Note that Dockerfile.alp is an incomplete attempt to build the toolchain on the latest Alpine Linux distrobution (BusyBox-based).
+Note that `Dockerfile.alp` is an incomplete attempt to build the toolchain on the latest Alpine Linux distrobution (BusyBox-based).
 The main problem I have had is Alpine is based on musl's clib rather than GCC's clib.
 This causes no end of problems when compiling GCC 9.2.0.
 I may or may not finish that project.

+For information on installing Docker on Ubuntu 18.04, see [Docker install](https://docs.docker.com/engine/install/ubuntu/).

 ## About this Project